secretbosscode/nzbidx/README.md

 Requests are limited per IP using `RATE_LIMIT` requests per `RATE_WINDOW` seconds.
 The limiter tracks up to `RATE_LIMIT_MAX_IPS` addresses, evicting least-recently-used entries when full.
 Exceeding the limit returns HTTP 429.
+When `TRUST_PROXY_HEADERS` is enabled, the first IP from `X-Forwarded-For` or `X-Real-IP` headers is used for rate limiting; invalid or missing values fall back to the direct client address to avoid spoofing.

 ## Pagination & Caching